-Assessment/Evaluation focuses on the student's ability to analyze, synthesize, and apply learning from her or his liberal arts education and all of the Essentials of Professional Nursing (professional values, core competencies, core knowledge, and role development) to the practice of professional nursing.
+Assessment/Evaluation focuses on the student's ability to analyze, synthesize, and apply learning from her or his liberal arts education and all of the Essentials of Professional Nursing to the practice of professional nursing.
 A variety of assessment/evaluation methods are used to determine the learner's ability to understand and integrate knowledge (e.g. faculty-developed tests, nationally standardized tests, written assignments, oral presentations, clinical evaluation tools, nursing skills laboratory check-offs and others).

-ATI Tests [BSN Students Only]:
+ATI Tests [BSN & BSN Second Degree Students Only]: